jacobrichey/statcast-database/README.md

 attack_region - zone location of the ball when it crosses the plate from the catcher's perspective (see http://tangotiger.net/strikezone/zone%20chart.png) \
 plate_x - horizontal position of the ball when it crosses home plate from the catcher's perspective\
 plate_z - vertical position of the ball when it crosses home plate from the catcher's perspective\
+sz_top - top of the batter's strike zone set by the operator when the ball is halfway to the plate\
+sz_bot - bottom of the batter's strike zone set by the operator when the ball is halfway to the plate\
 rel_plate_x - zone center at 0, with 1 denoting the strike zone perimeter\
-rel_plate_z - zone center at 0, with 1 denoting the strike zone perimeter (dependent on batter height) \
+rel_plate_z - zone center at 0, with 1 denoting the strike zone perimeter (dependent on batter height)
-sz_top - top of the batter's strike zone set by the operator when the ball is halfway to the plate\
-sz_bot - bottom of the batter's strike zone set by the operator when the ball is halfway to the plate
 ### Batting Details
 bb_type - batted ball type (ground_ball, line_drive, fly_ball, popup) \
 estimated_ba_using_speedangle - estimated batting avg based on launch angle and exit velocity (NA for '08-'14) \